lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 Once the hardware platform was defined the firmware was ported using the ADX_UnO_V1.3 firmware as a baseline, the porting didn't introduce any new feature or function, just the minimum number of changes to the code to accomodate the architecture differences between both platforms.
+The firmware version emerging from that initial effort can be found as [ADX-rp2040](https://github.com/lu7did/ADX-rp2040/tree/master/src/ADX-rp2040) firmware version

-This is a special experimental firmware able to operate as an autonomous transceiver by decoding and generating FT8 signals without the usage of an external program such as WSJT-X
+Continuing with the roadmap of the project an experimental firmware able to operate as an autonomous transceiver by decoding and generating FT8 signals without the usage of an external program such as WSJT-X was created, documentation of the features on this project are documented here.

 ```
 *New in release 2.0 *